 - Bill of Sale: A signed bill of sale is required to document the transaction, specifying details like purchase price and date.

-- Application for Title: This form, often available through the Louisiana Office of Motor Vehicles (OMV) or local authorities, must be completed accurately.
+- Application for Title: This form must be completed accurately and is often available through the Louisiana Office of Motor Vehicles (OMV) or local authorities.

 - Identification: Valid identification, such as a driver’s license or state ID, is necessary for verification.